wordofwarning/wordofwarning.org/current/2023/index.md

 hÅb produces, develops, and advocates for Live Art, contemporary performance, and sited work in the North of England.
 We're supported using public funding by <a href="http://artscouncil.org.uk/our-investment/national-portfolio-2018-22" target="_blank">Arts Council England</a>; a core <a href="http://divergencymcr.org" target="_blank">Divergency</a> partner alongside STUN — encouraging diversity in Live Art; a <a href="http://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> partner; a GM LGBTQ+ Arts & Culture Network member; a <a href="http://liveartuk.org" target="_blank">Live Art UK</a> member; a <a href="https://manchesterindependents.org" target="_blank">Manchester Independents</a> partner — supporting and spotlighting GM artists.
 >*Refreshing company that brings diverse shows to our door steps.*<br>*WoW are great, supporting emerging work and bringing it to new audiences.*<br>*Wonderful, daring performances that I have never been disappointed by.<br>A needed company in Manchester, feels like they really support artists.*<br>&nbsp;— Audience feedback

-Performance Programme 2023 is brought to you by hÅb, with Contact, supported by Company Chameleon, Project Auske.
+Performance Programme 2023 is brought to you by hÅb, with Contact + The Lowry, supported by Company Chameleon + Project Auske.
 <small><span style='font-variant: small-caps'>[back to top](/current/2023)</span></small>

 #### People